ProfYaffle88/donkey-audit/README.md

 # Inspiration

-- [Led by Donkeys]() are a fantastic organisation that deserve far more attention and influence than they receive.
-I beleive in greater transparency and accountability for elected officals and Governments.
-I fell that the imagined product would not be out of place as part of a similar instituition's website.
+- [Led by Donkeys](https://www.youtube.com/c/LedByDonkeys) are a fantastic organisation that deserve far more attention and influence than they receive.
+I passionately believe in greater transparency and accountability for elected officals and Governments.
+I feel that the imagined product would not be out of place as part of a similar instituition's website.
-- Similar sites/services exist, such as [TheyWorkForYou]() and the [UK Parliament site](), but are they difficult to use and not well known.
+- Similar sites/services exist, such as [TheyWorkForYou](https://www.theyworkforyou.com/) and the [UK Parliament site "Find Your MP" service](https://members.parliament.uk/FindYourMP), but are they difficult to use, could present the data more clearly (in my opinion) and are not well known.
-- I would like to produce a very simple website which displays multiple items from the [UK Parliament Member API]() for a specified MP.
+- I would like to produce a very simple website which displays multiple items from the [UK Parliament Member API](https://members-api.parliament.uk/index.html) for a specified MP.
 - This information would be presented clearly with a short section on how to critically appraise the information.

 #